garrandall/popular-music-data/tracks/sittin--on-a-time-bomb--waitin--for-the-hurt-to-come--the-honey-cone.md

 Mercy (Mercy)
 Have a little mercy for me (Have a little mercy for me) Will you love me like you oughta?
-(Ooh, ooh)
+(Oh oh
 I get a feeling that the fuse is getting shorter

 Loving you is like sittin' on a time bomb